jonnonz1/nz-statute-book/acts/public/2003/motor-vehicle-sales-act-2003.md

 ### 71 District Court may order payment of costs
-(1) In any proceedings under section 69, the District Court may,— (a) by order, award to any party costs that the Court considers reasonable; and (b) direct how and to which parties the costs must be paid.
+(1) In any proceedings under section 69, the District Court may,— (a) by order, award to any party costs that the court considers reasonable; and (b) direct how and to which parties the costs must be paid.
 (2) A party in whose favour an order under subsection (1) has been made may recover the costs awarded by the District Court as a debt by the party against whom the order has been made.